List of Kinnikuman characters: Big the Budo

+Screw Kid

+Screw Kid (スクリューキッド) is a screw-themed Perfect Choujin who served Big the Budo.
+He and Kendaman crashed the tag championships, quickly defeating Brocken Jr. and Wolfman.
+However, they lost their next match against Buffaloman and Mongolman.
+Fearing death for his failure, Screw Kid attacked Big the Budō to try to save his own life but was crumbled to dust by his master's power.
+He had the power to extend sharp drill bits from his hands and knees.
+He is voiced by Kaneto Shiozawa.

+Kendaman

+Kendaman (ケンダマン) is Screw Kid's partner, and a fellow Perfect Choujin.
+His special ability is to use his head (attached to one wrist by a chain) as a smashing weapon.
+In their combination attack he would jump on top of Screw Kid as they came down and use his massive weight to drive Screw Kid's spike deeper into their victims.
+After losing to Buffaloman and Mongolman, he tried to run away but was caught and killed by Neptuneman.
+Renamed "Mace" in the Ultimate Muscle dub.
+He is voiced by Masashi Hirose.

 Omega Centauri's Six Spears

 The Omega Centauri's Six Spears are six Choujins hailing from the Omega Centauri.
 They are the descendants of Choujins who in the distant past had been exiled by The Man and his Perfect Origin.
 As a result of this, they harbor a deep hatred against him, and to this end, they made a deal with Satan in order to erect barriers around the headquarters of each faction, preventing them from taking action as they invade earth.
 They have two purposes on earth: to find a power source that could save their dying homeworld, be it Magnet Power or Friendship Power, and to kill The Man and the Perfect Origin in order to enact their vengeance.
 Omegaman Dexia from the Scramble for the Throne arc was a spy that had been sent by them earlier on, but he had failed his mission due to his untimely death.
 The Omega Centauri Choujins would fight the non-Idol Justice Choujins at the Sagrada Familia, and would subsequently fight the Five Fated Princes and Kinnikuman at various castles throughout the world.